ethereum/pm/All Core Devs Meetings/Meeting 53.md

 Peter- We don’t want to kill all testnets that have already upgraded.
 With two hard forks, those who already upgraded can have a second hard fork in order downgrade

-Alexy- Saves time for fork prep and can get Ropsten alive quicker
+Alexey- Saves time for fork prep and can get Ropsten alive quicker

 Dimitry- Tests would look the same